 PDF download Download Article

-1. This symbol represents the unity of life and the spiritual journey.
-It’s made up of multiple symbols that include the Sanskrit AUM (Om) on top (the divine), a whirling swastika within a circle (creation), a ouroborus (serpent swallowing its tail, which signifies eternity), a 6-pointed Star of David (spirit and matter), and an Ankh (life) in the center.
-The seal includes the motto, "There is no religion higher than truth,” and is used as an emblem of the Theosophical Society.[20]
+1. It’s made up of multiple symbols that include the Sanskrit AUM (Om) on top (the divine), a whirling swastika within a circle (creation), a ouroborus (serpent swallowing its tail, which signifies eternity), a 6-pointed Star of David (spirit and matter), and an Ankh (life) in the center.
+The seal includes the motto, "There is no religion higher than truth,” and is used as an emblem of the Theosophical Society.[25]

 • Origin: Theosophy